-Further, resident managers live and work at the facility, increasing their motivation to keep it in good shape.
-Their sense of pride in facility and affinity to the storage brand that they represent is greater as well since it is where they live and work.
+Further, resident managers live and work at the facility, giving them a sense of responsibility and ownership in the business.
+Creating a sense of pride in the facility and affinity to the storage brand that they represent can both increase the manager’s performance and their satisfaction with the job.

 According to John Manes, it's a good way to acquire better storage manager talent.
 Offering to cover most living expenses is a great perk that will draw in quality applicants, which can be a huge boost these days.

-Lastly, the employee turnover rate is likely lower because of how tied resident managers' lives are to the job.
+Lastly, the employee turnover rate is going to be lower because of how tied resident managers' lives are to the job.
 However, this can be a double-edged sword which brings us to the disadvantages of resident self storage managers.

 While the fact that resident managers' lives are closely tied to the job can be an advantage, it can also be the biggest disadvantage.

 Where someone lives and where they work are two of the biggest components of their life.
 If the storage unit manager you hire isn’t a good fit, it’s a much bigger problem than with a non-resident manager.

 If the manager doesn't want to leave, they won't be working but will be occupying the on-site living quarters.
 It can be very uncomfortable for a new manager to assume an old manager's job while they still live on the property.

 Next, it's easier for managers to neglect their responsibilities.
 While this problem can arise with non-resident managers, it's much easier for a resident manager to call it an early day and go home.
 After all, it's only steps away.

 Finally, there is the bottom line to consider.
 Increasingly, storage owners are finding that it is more cost-effective to use the living space that a residential self storage manager requires as rentable unit space instead.